PrimeCharts - An Introduction to Investing

 Securities

-In a market context, this is a general term covering all forms of tradeable instruments, such as shares, gilts and debentures.
+In a market context, this is a general term covering all forms of tradable instruments, such as shares, gilts, and debentures.

 An indication on a chart strongly suggesting that selling action is required.